rsdoiel/antenna/archives/2025/science_and_technology_2025.15.md

 date: 2025-04-16, updated: 2025-04-17, from: The Register (UK I.T.
 News)

-<h4>Bezos&#39; biz and Google tell regulator higher cost of running Windows Server in their clouds isn&#39;t fair</h4> <p>AWS estimates that half of the workloads Microsoft enterprise customers run on Azure would migrate to its own datacenters if only the licensing costs of doing so were not prohibitively high and a competitive deterrent.…</p>
+<h4>Bezos&#39; biz and Google tell regulator higher cost of running Windows Server in their clouds isn&#39;t fair</h4> <p>AWS estimates half of the workloads Microsoft enterprise customers run on Azure would migrate away from the Windows giant&#39;s cloud if only the licensing costs of doing so were not prohibitively high and a competitive deterrent.…</p>

 <br>